mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--app-reconfigure`

-Forces Halcyon to run `cabal configure` again.
+Forces Halcyon to run `cabal configure` before building the app.

 ### `HALCYON_NO_BUILD`